 What is aptitude?
-Definition, types, and why it matters in hiring
+Definition, examples, and why it matters in hiring

 What is aptitude?
-Definition, types, and why it matters in hiring
+Definition, examples, and why it matters in hiring

 Resumes and interviews don't always reveal a candidate’s full story.
 Some hires, even those with perfect credentials, end up being a poor fit.
 Not because they lack the right skills or experience, but because they lack something far more critical to success: potential.